 In the example above the cost to acquire a new customer is 80 and the monthly gross margin earned from the customer is 14.
-The CAC payback period is calculated as follows.
+The calculation of the CAC payback period is as follows.

 CAC payback period = CAC / Customer gross margin CAC payback period = 80 / 14 = 5.71 months